pisinger/pisinger/README.md

 ### Hi there 👋

-I am a Customer Engineer for Skype/Teams.
+I'm a Customer Engineer for Skype/Teams.
 Not being Dev Pro but someone who likes scripting to make doings easier.

 <!--
 **pisinger/pisinger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.